-Patrick Shanahan was named senior vice president and general manager of Airplane Programs for Boeing Commercial Airplanes in December 2008.
-He oversees the management of profit and loss for the 737, 747, 767, 777 and 787 programs as well as the production integration of development programs.
-In addition, Shanahan is responsible for regulatory compliance, community interaction and Delivery Center operations in Renton, Washington, Everett, Washington and Charleston, South Carolina.
+Patrick Shanahan was named senior vice president of Airplane Programs for Boeing Commercial Airplanes in December 2008.
+He oversees the management of profit and loss for the 737, 747, 767, 777 and 787 programs.
+Shanahan in addition has overall responsibility for operations at Boeing’s principle manufacturing sites of Renton and Everett, Wash., and North Charleston, S.C.
+This includes all aspects of engineering, delivery and regulatory compliance.

-Previously, Shanahan was vice president and general manager of Boeing’s Missile Defense Systems, starting in December 2004.
-Headquartered in Washington, D.C., the division’s key programs include the Ground-based Midcourse Defense system, the Airborne Laser and the Advanced Tactical Laser.
+Previously, Shanahan was vice president and general manager of Boeing Missile Defense Systems, starting in December 2004.
+Headquartered in Washington, D.C., the division’s key programs include the Ground-based Midcourse Defense system, Airborne Laser and Advanced Tactical Laser.

 Before his position in Missile Defense Systems, Shanahan was vice president and general manager for Rotorcraft Systems in Philadelphia.
-He was responsible for all U.S. Army Aviation programs, and site activities in Philadelphia and Mesa, Ariz.
-Programs at these facilities include the Bell Boeing V-22 Osprey tiltrotor, the CH-47 Chinook, the AH-64D Apache attack helicopter and the Boeing Strategic Manufacturing Center for wiring.
+He was responsible for all U.S. Army Aviation programs and site activities in Philadelphia and Mesa, Ariz.
+Programs at these facilities include the Bell-Boeing V-22 Osprey tiltrotor, the CH-47 Chinook, the AH-64D Apache attack helicopter.

-Before leading Rotorcraft Systems, Shanahan was vice president and general manager of the Boeing Commercial Airplanes 757 program, with responsibility for the design, production and profitability of the 757 family of airplanes.
-He previously served as program manager for the Boeing 767-400ER (Extended Range), leading the program through the successful rollout and first flight of the 767-400ER.
-Shanahan also had assignments as the director of the 767 Manufacturing business unit and the director of the Tooling business unit for the Fabrication Division.
+Before leading Rotorcraft Systems, Shanahan was vice president and general manager of the 757 program, with responsibility for the design, production and profitability of the 757 family of airplanes.
+He previously held leadership positions on the 767 program and in the Fabrication Division.